-Addressing biodiversity loss risk is an area where companies and industry organisations lack expertise and evidence-based information.
+Companies and industry organisations lack expertise and evidence-based information in addressing biodiversity risk.
 International focus on biodiversity loss risk is increasing.
 The Taskforce on Nature-related Financial Disclosures34 (TNFD) has recently been launched with the intent that biodiversity risk declarations by companies will become mandatory.35.